 LGBTQ+ survivors of domestic abuse are an isolated and marginalised community with unmet needs.
 One consequence for many is homelessness, and increased vulnerability.

-Brighton and Manchester have both been identified as beacon sites to which LGBT+ people may travel and seek safe spaces.
-Currently, there are very few services responding to the specific needs of LGBT+ victims / survivors of abuse.
+Brighton and Manchester have both been identified as beacon sites to which LGBTQ+ people may travel and seek safe spaces.
+Currently, there are very few services responding to the specific needs of LGBTQ+ victims / survivors of abuse.

-The aim of this initiative is to increase the provision of services to meet the needs of LGBT+ victims / survivors of domestic abuse in Brighton, Manchester and London.
+The aim of this initiative is to increase the provision of services to meet the needs of LGBTQ+ victims / survivors of domestic abuse in Brighton, Manchester and London.

-Our intention is to provide dispersed accommodation with support for LGBT+ victims / survivors of abuse in each of these areas.
+Our intention is to provide dispersed accommodation with support for LGBTQ+ victims / survivors of abuse in each of these areas.

 Our funding partners for this project are:

 - Department of Communities and Local Government

 - LGBT Foundation

 - Commissioners from Brighton and Hove City Council, London Borough of Hammersmith and Fulham, and Manchester City Council